MayankDevil/LearnCoreJava/README.md

 - [X] JRE (Java Runtime Environment)

+### JVM (Java Virtual Machine)

+_Java Virtual Machine is software program that execute Java bytecode because Java code not convert in bit like C or C++ language_

 ---

 ##### Download JDK Free

-Oracle officeal webiste for jdk you are download jdk free by your system require.
+_Oracle officeal webiste for jdk you are download jdk free by your system require.
 JDK is made for { Linux | Mac | Windows }
-Below link is Orcale webiste
+Below link is Orcale webiste not my_

 <https://www.oracle.com/in/java/technologies/downloads/>